Federlizer/bioclean-automation/README.md

 - [X] Create a config file to store defaults
 - [ ] Make it possible to invoke another configuration path via flags
 - [ ] Writing data for previous days
+- [ ] Use makefile to do appropriate actions when installing the program